Stronger Operations. Smarter Strategy. Equitable Technology.

 Mission

-To guide organizations through AI adoption by illuminating power dynamics so that technology advances equity, amplifies community voice, and serves those most affected by systemic challenges.
+To guide organizations through operational transformation and technology adoption by illuminating power dynamics so that systems advance equity, amplify community voice, and serve those most affected by systemic challenges.

 Vision

-A world where AI adoption is guided by the fourth lens.
-Leaders move beyond efficiency to ask who benefits, who decides, and whose voice matters in every technological choice.
+A world where organizational decisions are guided by the fourth lens.
+Leaders move beyond efficiency to ask who benefits, who decides, and whose voice matters in every strategic choice.

 Values

 The work values clarity, conviction, and radical collaboration.
-The belief: those most impacted by systems must lead their redesign, and technology exists to serve human flourishing, justice, and community power, not just efficiency.
+The belief: those most impacted by systems must lead their redesign, and organizations exist to serve human flourishing, justice, and community power, not just efficiency.

 Background & Experience

-Twelve plus years in systems design, participatory processes, and power analysis across philanthropy, housing, government, and social services.
+Twelve plus years in systems design, participatory processes, financial administration, and power analysis across philanthropy, housing, government, and social services.

-Strategic transformation at the intersection of innovation, equity, and operational excellence.
+Strategic transformation at the intersection of operations, innovation, and equity.

 Professional Track Record